Find answers to commonly asked questions about data speed reductions.

-Some T-Mobile data features have a 'threshold' on the amount a data you can use at a full speed during a billing cycle.
+Some T-Mobile data features have a 'threshold' on the amount of data you can use at full speed during a billing cycle.
 After you pass the threshold, you still have unlimited access to data, but the speed of data is reduced.

 Data Speed Reduction is implemented to ensure you have a positive web experience and to help you avoid overage charges while allowing you to stay within the costs of your current plan.
 Even with data speed reduction, you can have a good experience with many data services, such as email, general Web browsing, and Facebook usage.

 Yes.
 If you have a plan that was available between November 13, 2010 and March 24, 2013, data speed is reduced to (at most) 50 kbps (comparable to dial-up) when data usage exceeds the Data Speed Reduction Threshold for data features.
 Mobile Internet and data-only plan customers that reach this threshold have their speed reduced to 100 kbps.